danhilse/s3u/README.md

 ### Browsing Folders

 When browsing a folder:
-- All CloudFront URLs are copied to the clipboard as a JSON array
+- All CloudFront URLs are copied to the clipboard in the configured format
 - Optionally limit the number of URLs with `s3u -b folder_name 12`

 ### Listing Folders